Gizmotronn/starsailors/novel.md

 ### The RPG

 A guide to playing the RPG.
-Released every year
+Released every year.

-Thanks for reading, have a good day!

 [Return Home](http://acord-robotics.github.io/starsailors)